RodeoYeeHa/behave2unitgen/README.md

       <CONTACT FIRST_NAME="Carsten" LAST_NAME="Severin" OWNER="hschmidt"/>
     </dataset>

 Very simple so far!
-Spring-Test-Framework together with DBUnit make it very easy to write an integration test!
+Spring-Test-Framework together with DBUnit make it very easy to write an Integration Test!

-If the Testdata is very small or if you want to geneate the Testdata instead of reading it out of an XML-File, you can simply define your Testdata in a static method.
+If the Testdata is too small for a separate XML-File or if you want to geneate the Testdata, you can simply define the data within the test class in a static method.
 Therefore, you have to extend the class level Annotations a bit:

     @RunWith(SpringJUnit4ClassRunner.class)
     @ContextConfiguration(locations = { "classpath:application-context.xml" })